 - Give 2–3 minutes for silent input, then 1 minute for reactions

-- Group into themes and discuss the top 2–3 categories first
+- Group ideas using AI and discuss the top 2–3 categories first

 - The result: more participation, less chaos and a retro that actually ends with actions.